Wesmania/vish/README.md

 - `*` and `+` are clipboard registers, if you have `xsel`.
 Try `<L>*m <L>*a`.
 - '0' is also a register, shared between all commands.
 - As are '1-9' and '(-1)-(-9)', see 'custom bindings'.
+- You can add custom registers, too!
+See examples.

 ### Misc bindings
 - `<L><L>h` calls `history --merge`.